devlucas/webtask-micro-service/DEVELOPMENT.md

 A few things to note:
 - Yes, mocha/chai/sinon all come pre-installed to your pleasure
-- `tests/unit` are a replica of `src`
+- `tests/unit` is a replica of `src`

   This means everytime you create a file at `src/resources/my-resource.js` you should create a test at `tests/unit/resources/my-resource.test.js`

 - The Factory pattern

   You will note the `export const Factory...` line and the later importation from the test, although you are not required to follow it, it uses modern features of the language to delivery very elegant dependency injection capabilities, I suggest you to adopt that idea! :)

 ## Integration testing setup
-Postman is our tool of choice, you should import the collection from `tests/integration/integration.postman_collection.json` and modify it according to your needs.
-There is also an postman environment template at `tests/integration/example.postman_environment.json` that you should use to get started.
+Postman is our tool of choice, you should import the collection bellow and modify it according to your needs:

+`tests/integration/integration.postman_collection.json`

+There is also the following postman environment template that you should use to get started.

+`tests/integration/example.postman_environment.json`

-Once you have your postman collection up and running, just export it and override the base files mentioned above and then run:
+Once you have your postman collection up and running, just export it to override the base files mentioned above and then run:
 ```shell
 npm run test:integration
 ```